AdarrFX/pollapp/README.md

 This will boot up the python-django application in the terminal window.
 You can then go to http://localhost:8000 to interact with the application.

+## Administration
+The default administrator login is:
+- username: adampachulski
+- password: 12345

 # Created By:
 - Adam Pachulski
 - CST 8002